 - Industry-Leading IP Position and Proprietary Design Support.
-Navitas has developed a broad and highly defensible portfolio of over 145 patents issued or pending that encompass critical aspects of GaN power circuitry as well as analog and digital integration.
-These patents help protect our strong technology advantage and are applicable to use cases in all of our targeted market applications.
-We supplement our strong IP position by accelerating and facilitating end customer development with the industry's first, most mature and comprehensive GaN IC process design kit (PDK), which features device and circuit development libraries, characterization and verification as well as robust models and simulation. - Differentiated GaN Power Solutions with Significant Barriers to Entry.
+Navitas has a broad portfolio of over 185 patents issued or pending, encompassing key aspects of GaN power circuitry as well as analog and digital integration as well as SiC device design.
+Our patents are generally applicable to use cases in all of our targeted market applications.
+A key element of our intellectual property is our GaN IC process design kit (PDK), which we use to facilitate and accelerate product implementation and end customer development.
+We believe our PDK includes the industry's first and most mature and comprehensive device and circuit development libraries, characterization and verification tools, and robust simulation models. - Differentiated GaN Power Solutions.
 Our integrated circuit approach to GaN power semiconductors eliminates complexity in driving, controlling and protecting GaN transistors while simultaneously fostering design simplicity.
-We have overcome key hurdles to commercialization with our proprietary GaN design and manufacturing test systems and are fully qualified with over one billion device hours tested to underscore reliability.
-Navitas has further evidenced this achievement with over 40 million units shipped and zero reported field failures related to our GaN power ICs. - Established Relationships with Key Partners and End Customers.
+We have overcome key hurdles to commercialization with our proprietary GaN design and manufacturing test systems and are fully qualified with over one billion device hours tested to underscore reliability. - Industry-leading, Proprietary SiC Power Solutions.
+GeneSiC proprietary trench-assisted planar-gate MOSFET technology combines the best of planar SiC (ease of manufacturing, robustness) with the best of trench SiC (low resistance, smaller die sizes).
+Navitas SiC MOSFETs have lower resistance than competitors at higher temperatures, and in head-to-head bench evaluations, run 25°C cooler, for 3x longer device life expectancy. - Enabling, high-frequency eco-system control and isolation technology.
+For performance- and cost-optimized applications, high-speed GaN and SiC power components are accompanied by high-frequency system control ICs

+- and digital isolators.
+Navitas is unique in having a comprehensive eco-system that enables the high levels of integration from 30 W smartphone chargers to 22 kW EV chargers. - Established Relationships with Key Partners and End Customers.
 In support of our technology leadership, we have formed relationships with numerous Tier 1 manufacturers and suppliers, gaining significant traction in mobile and consumer charging applications.
-To date, we have partnered with all major mobile OEMs and brought over 170 GaN charger models into mass production, with an additional 240 charger models in development.
-Our supply chain partners have committed manufacturing capacity to support our continued growth and expansion. - Dedicated Application-Specific Design Centers.
-We believe we are unique in adding application-specific design centers for mobile, data center and EV, which allow us to develop GaN-based power systems working with key customers in each of these segments, driving additional value with these customers and fueling additional system-led integration back in to our GaN ICs for future generations. - Proven Leadership Team of Tenured Industry Experts.
-Navitas' management team has over 300 years of combined power semiconductor experience and a track record of shareholder value creation.
-Three of Navitas'

-founders have worked closely together for over 25 years and are credited with power semiconductor industry achievements and successes that include over 200 issued patents and 200 industry papers and presentations.
+To date, we have partnered with all major mobile OEMs and brought over 240 GaN charger models into mass production, with an additional 250 charger models in development. - Dedicated Application-Specific Design Centers.
+We believe we are unique in adding application-specific design centers for mobile, data center and EV, which allow us to develop GaN-/SiC-based power systems working with key customers in each of these segments, driving additional value with these customers and fueling additional system-led integration back in to our GaN ICs for future generations.
+Additional Navitascustomer co-development design centers have been established in EV and mobile, with Navitas engineering teams embedded at customer sites. - Proven Leadership Team of Tenured Industry Experts.
+Navitas' management team has over 400 years of combined power semiconductor experience and a track record of shareholder value creation.
+Three of Navitas' founders have worked closely together for over 25 years and are credited with power semiconductor industry achievements and successes that include over 200 issued patents and 200 industry papers and presentations.